learn-co-curriculum/cssi-6-oo-python-warmup/README.md

 import solution.song_solution as song
 ```
 3. In the Terminal, run `python main.py` to run the working Jukebox.
 Try out a few commands, etc.
-  * If there appears to be a bug in the behavior, tell Victoria :)
+  * If there appears to be a bug in the behavior, tell your lead instructor :)
 4. When you're done playing around, comment out the solution import statements again.

   ```python